 In response, CAP will develop new standards for the ASA to enforce and use the evidence to clarify standards that reflect some of the ASA’s existing positions.
 CAP will report publically on its progress before the end of 2017 and commits, as always, to delivering training and advice on the new standards before they come into force in 2018.
 In the meantime, the position reflected in the AOL below is current and the ASA will have regard to this guidance when investigating cases.

-The ASA receives many complaints about the depiction of women in advertising.
-These often focus on the gratuitous use of nudity or sexual innuendo, or the use of sexist stereotypes.
-In recent years the ASA has also received a number of complaints about ads that treat men in a sexist manner, though these remain in the minority.
+The ASA receives many complaints about the depiction of women in a sexual or objectifying way in advertising, and in recent years the ASA has also received a number of complaints about ads that sexualise men, or portray men as objects, though these remain in the minority.

-Focussing on women’s bodies in a sexual manner while obscuring their faces is likely to be seen as objectifying women.
-In 2013 the ASA upheld a complaint about an online ad for a car featuring women dancing in burlesque style lingerie.
-It noted that the ad featured a number of shots of the women’s breasts and bottoms, in which their heads were obscured, and which it considered invited viewers to view the women as sexual objects.
+Focussing on women’s bodies while obscuring their faces is likely to be seen as objectifying women.
+A complaint about a VOD ad for femfresh bikini line products was upheld by the ASA for being overly sexualised in a way that objectified women, because the ad featured sexualised dance moves, the clothes were revealing and the ad focused on the women’s crotches with relatively few shots of their faces (Church & Dwight UK Ltd t/a Femfresh, 12 July 2017).
+Similarly, in 2013 the ASA upheld a complaint about an online ad for a car featuring women dancing in burlesque style lingerie.
+It noted that the ad featured a number of shots of the women’s breasts and bottoms, but that their heads were obscured, and considered that this invited viewers to view the women as sexual objects.
 (Renault UK Ltd, 17 July 2013).
-Similarly, an ad for a gentlemen’s’ club was found to be in breach of the code because it showed just the lower half of a nearly naked woman, which was considered unduly explicit and degrading to women (Club Spice, 1 May 2013).

-Because it is often difficult to judge whether ads are likely to offend, and because that can sometimes change quite quickly, the Copy Advice team is always happy to give advice on potentially offensive ads.
+Because it is often difficult to judge whether ads are likely to offend, the Copy Advice team is always happy to give advice on potentially offensive ads.